-International visitors and marijuana
+International visitors to the US and marijuana

 While it is possible for visitors to the US who are not US citizens to legally purchase, possess, or consume marijuana (cannabis) while in some US states, it is not legal to enter or leave the country with marijuana or marijuana-related materials.
-Also, non-US citizens who enter the US for the purpose of purchasing or consuming marijuana may be turned away at the border, or even barred from entering the country at a later date.

 What visitors to the US should know